-Four years ago, United Tribes Technical College in Bismarck, North Dakota, figured out that one small but mighty mobile solar unit can power a whole powwow – past midnight, if need be.
+Four years ago, United Tribes Technical College in Bismarck, North Dakota, figured out that one small but mighty mobile solar unit can power a whole powwow—past midnight, if need be.
 Funded by a grant from the Tribal Solar Accelerator Fund, the installation got such a positive response from students seeking hands-on training that the college has continued to expand its solar program, part of a decades-long effort to create a net-zero campus.
-With additional grant funding from TSAF this year, the college has installed solar panels to power its Science and Technology building and support its STEM curriculum.
+With additional grant funding from TSAF this year, the college installed solar panels to power its science and technology building and support its STEM curriculum.

-Launched in 2018 by GRID Alternatives, the Native American-led fund works to expand renewable energy access for federally recognized tribes across the United States.
-TSAF provides financial support, technical assistance, and workforce development to support solar energy projects.
+The Native American-led TSAF works to expand renewable energy access for federally recognized tribes across the U.S. Launched in 2018 by GRID Alternatives, TSAF provides financial support, technical assistance, and workforce development to support solar energy projects.
 Tribal lands have had a long history of energy exploitation by extractive industries, including oil, gas, and coal.
-Locally controlled renewable energy offers tribes the opportunity to take control of their energy resources, provide career opportunities for their communities, and reap long-term environmental and economic benefits.
+Locally controlled renewable energy offers tribes the opportunity to secure their energy resources, provide career opportunities for their communities, and reap long-term environmental and economic benefits.

 Waverley Street’s Priya Clemens spoke with Tanksi Clairmont, the Co-Executive Director of the National Tribal Program at GRID Alternatives, to learn more about TSAF’s work.